 Patients with back pain may experience muscle ache and shooting or stabbing pain.
 For some people, the pain may radiate into the buttock, down to the leg or the foot.
 The patient may experience weakness, numbness or tingling in the leg.
 In rare cases, back pain may cause problems controlling the bowels or bladder.

 A comprehensive interview and physical examination will be carried to assess the patient’s pain level, motion ability, and functionality.
 X-rays or some other imaging scan (MRI or CT scans, Bone scan, and EMG) may be ordered for diagnosing purpose.

-Non-surgical options include weight loss and exercise, pain medications, acupuncture and massage therapy, physical therapy, chiropractic treatment, cortisone injection.
+Non-surgical options include weight loss and exercise, pain medications, massage therapy, physical therapy, chiropractic treatment, cortisone injection.

 Surgery will be considered only when non-surgical treatments have been exhausted and the patient still has unrelenting pain.
 The patient who has back pain associated with radiating leg pain or/and muscle weakness may benefit from surgery.
 Otherwise, surgery usually is reserved for pain related to structural problems, such as narrowing of the spine (spinal stenosis) or a herniated disk, that hasn’t responded to other therapy.